 The idea began when the Ministry of Environment and the National Council for Women launched a door-knocking campaign to educate women about preserving the environment.
-It was observed that factories got rid of leftover fabrics and leathers by burning or throwing them with the garbage, so garbage collectors were contacted to collect The remaining fabrics and leathers from the factories were handed over to the association instead of throwing them in a landfill for a small fee, and they were recycled and made valuable products for homes, such as furnishings and decorations.
-Then the association began communicating with some factories and workshops and agreeing with them as suppliers for that waste instead of garbage collectors, so dealing with the factories became Direct and equip a workshop for the manufacture of handmade kilims, cloth bags and other furnishings.
-The project contributed to the following:
+It was observed that factories got rid of leftover fabrics and leathers by burning or throwing them with the garbage, so garbage collectors were contacted to collect The factories' leftover fabrics and leathers are handed over to the association instead of throwing them in a landfill in exchange for a fee Simple, material, recycling, and making valuable products for homes, such as furnishings and decorations.
+Then the association began communicating with some factories and workshops and agreeing with them as suppliers for that waste instead of garbage collectors.
+So, dealing with factories became direct and equipping a workshop to manufacture handmade kilims, cloth bags, and other furnishings.
+The project contributed to the following. :

 - Training and qualifying girls in handicrafts